Simple closed geodesics on hyperelliptic translation surfaces and classification theorem for translation surfaces in $\mathcal{H}^{\mathrm{hyp}}(4)$: Preliminaries

 \prop{[\cite{Strebel84}, Theorem 14.3] Let $(X, \omega)$ be a translation surface.
 Let $\gamma$ be a simple closed curve on $(X, \omega)$.
 Then, one of the following holds. \begin{itemize} \item The homotopy class of $\gamma$ contains a unique closed geodesic of $(X, \omega)$.
 Moreover, the geodesic is a concatenation of saddle connections.
 The angles between consecutive saddle connections are at least $\pi$ on both sides.

 \item The homotopy class of $\gamma$ contains infinitely many simple closed geodesics containing no singular points.
 They are parallel to each other and the union of all such geodesics forms an open Euclidean cylinder $C_\gamma$.
-Each of the components of the boundary of $C_\gamma$ is a concatenation of saddle connections which are parallel to $\gamma$. \end{itemize} }
+Each of the boundary components of $C_\gamma$ is a concatenation of saddle connections that are parallel to $\gamma$. \end{itemize} }

-\defi{[Regular closed geodesic] A simple closed geodesic $\gamma$ on a translation surface which contains no singular points is called regular. }
+\defi{[Regular closed geodesic] A simple closed geodesic $\gamma$ on a translation surface that contains no singular points is called regular. }

 Let $(X, \omega)$ be a translation surface.
-We denote by $N(X, \omega)$ the maximal number of disjoint regular closed geodesics which are not homotopic to each other.
-For a hyperbolic surface of genus $g$ with $n$ punctures, the maximal number of disjoint closed geodesics is always $3g-3+n$.
-Hence the maximal numbers depend only on the topological types of surfaces.
+We denote by $N(X, \omega)$ the maximum of the numbers $n\in \mathbb{N}$ such that there exist regular closed geodesics $\gamma_1, \dots, \gamma_n$ on $(X, \omega)$ which are disjoint and not homotopic to each other.
+For a hyperbolic surface of genus $g$ with $n$ punctures, the maximum number of disjoint closed geodesics is always $3g-3+n$.
+Hence, the maximum numbers depend only on the topological types of surfaces.
 However, for translation surfaces, it is not true.